abikirkham/maths-challenge/README.md

 ### Accessibility Statement
 Committed to making *Maths Challenge* accessible to all users, complying with accessibility standards such as WCAG.

-### Privacy Policy
-Details on how user data is handled and protected, fostering trust and transparency.

-### Terms of Use
-Outlining rules and expectations for user engagement, creating a clear framework for interaction.

-### Contact Information
-Readily available contact information for questions, feedback, or accessibility concerns.

 ## Testing

 # Responsive Design